Heatblur-Simulations/f-14-manual/src/systems/nav_com/ahrs.md

 magnetic reference is reliable, operate the system in the SLAVED mode.
 When DG or SLAVED modes are inoperable, the COMP mode can be used for emergencies.

-> **Note:** If both the IMU and the AHRS fail, pitch and roll attitude indications from the HUD,
+> 💡 If both the IMU and the AHRS fail, pitch and roll attitude indications from the HUD,
 > TID, and DDD will be removed, and the IMU and AHRS advisory lights illuminate.
 Select COMP mode on
 > the compass controller panel to possibly restore valid magnetic heading information to the HUD,
 > VDI, and HSD, the AHRS advisory lights will go off.
 Disregard the invalid pitch and roll attitude